pkhuong/pkhuong.github.io/source/_posts/2017-06-05-relaxed-revocable-locks-mutual-exclusion-modulo-preemption.markdown

 each CPU must stop what it's currently doing, flush the pipeline, switch to the kernel to handle the interrupt, and resume execution.
 A scheme that relies on IPIs to handle events like thread migrations (rare, but happens at a non-negligible base rate) will scale badly to really large CPU counts, and, more importantly, may make it hard to identify when the IPIs hurt overall system performance.

 The other important design decision is that rlocks uses signals instead of cross-modifying code.
 I'm not opposed to cross-modifying code, but I cringe at the idea of leaving writable and executable pages lying around just for performance.
-Again, we could `mprotect` around cross-modification, but `mprotect` triggers IPIs, and that we're trying to avoid.
-Also, if we're going to `mprotect` in the common case, we might as well just `mmap` in different machine code;
-that's likely a bit faster than two `mprotect` and much safer (I would use the `mmap` approach for revocable multi-CPU locks à la Harris and Fraser).
+Again, we could `mprotect` around cross-modification, but `mprotect` triggers IPIs, and that's exactly what we're trying to avoid.
+Also, if we're going to `mprotect` in the common case, we might as well just `mmap` in different machine code; that's likely a bit faster than two `mprotect` and definitely safer (I would use this `mmap` approach for revocable multi-CPU locks à la Harris and Fraser).

 The downside of using signals is that they're more invasive than cross-modifying code.
-If user code expects any (async) signal, its handlers must either mask the rlock signal away and not use rlocks, or call the rlock signal handler.
-That's not transparent, but not exacting either.
+If user code expects any (async) signal, its handlers must either mask the rlock signal away and not use rlocks, or call the rlock signal handler… not transparent, but not exacting either.

-Rlocks really aren't that much code (560 LOC), and they're fairly reasonable (no mprotect or self-modification trick, just signals).
+Rlocks really aren't that much code (560 LOC), and that code is fairly reasonable (no mprotect or self-modification trick, just signals).
 After more testing and validation, I would consider merging them in [Concurrency Kit](http://concurrencykit.org/) for production use.

-Next step: either `mmap`-based strict revocable locks for non-blocking concurrent code, or a full implementation of pseudo-per-CPU based on relaxed rlocks.
+Next step: either `mmap`-based strict revocable locks for non-blocking concurrent code, or a full implementation of pseudo-per-CPU data based on relaxed rlocks.